lampepfl/tacit/README.md

 These restrictions prevent agents from "forgetting" capabilities through unsafe casts, reflection, or type system holes.
 Code that does not pass compilation is never executed.

-The safe mode is an experimental feature and still under active development and testing.
-We currently use a static code validator that checks for forbidden patterns to enforce the safe mode subset.
-We are planning to migrate to the official Scala 3 safe mode once soon.
+Safe mode is an experimental feature still under active development.
+We currently use a static code validator that checks for forbidden patterns to enforce the safe mode subset, and plan to migrate to the official Scala 3 safe mode once it is stable.

 ### LLM Integration